 Both the Welcome Reception & Tuesday’s Awards Dinner: $500/$550

-(These events are included in full registration rate; no need to “double book.”)
+(These events are already included in full registration rate; no need to “double book.”)

 Change of plans?
 Transfer your registration to a colleague at no cost through October 26.
 Or, if you need to cancel, a 50% administrative fee applies for cancellations received after October 15.